About Us

 Read Bio

-He also holds a number of other Directorships.
-Tom graduated from Trinity College Dublin with an MA (Economics) Degree and holds an MBA from The Wharton School, University of Pennsylvania.
+Tom graduated from Trinity College Dublin with an MA in Economics and holds an MBA from The Wharton School at the University of Pennsylvania.

-An accomplished sailor, Tom is a member of both the Royal Irish Yacht Club and the New York Yacht Club.
+An accomplished sailor, he is a member of both the Royal Irish Yacht Club and the New York Yacht Club, and remains actively involved in the sport alongside his professional and governance roles.

 Read Bio